kevsersrca/architecturecoding.com/_posts/2021-10-04-kubernetes-cheat-sheet.md

 - Get rollout status.
 ```
 $ kubectl rollout status deployment/nginx-deployment
-Waiting for rollout to finijs: 2 out of 3 new replicas have been updated...
+Waiting for rollout to finish: 2 out of 3 new replicas have been updated...
 deployment "nginx-deployment" successfully rolled out
 ```